arlofonseca/prisma/README.md

 ## Features

-- Database management through class objects (e.g., `Prisma`):
+- Database management through class objects (e.g., `Prisma`).
-   - Provides access to [Prisma Studio](https://www.prisma.io/studio) for a web-based interface.
+- Access to a web-based interface via [Prisma Studio](https://www.prisma.io/studio) for easy database workflow management.
-- Prisma generates types based on your database schema for compile-time checks.
+- Generates types based on your database schema for compile-time checks.
-- Perform queries without writing raw SQL:
-   - Write fully type-safe SQL using [TypedSQL](https://www.prisma.io/docs/orm/prisma-client/using-raw-sql/typedsql).
+- Perform queries without writing raw SQL (e.g., use fully type-safe SQL with [TypedSQL](https://www.prisma.io/docs/orm/prisma-client/using-raw-sql/typedsql)).
-- Supports various databases (e.g., PostgreSQL, MySQL, and MariaDB).
+- Supports various databases (e.g., PostgreSQL, MySQL, MariaDB).

-##### _This is a development tool that was created using [ox_core](https://github.com/overextended/ox_core) database structure and is intended solely as a demonstration of how to utilize Prisma ORM for interacting with your database in FiveM._
+##### _Prisma is an ORM for Node.js and TypeScript that serves as an alternative to writing plain SQL or using other database access tools (e.g., Knex or Sequelize).
+It simplifies database access and management by providing a type-safe query builder and auto-generator.
+This is a development tool that was created using [ox_core](https://github.com/overextended/ox_core) database structure and is intended solely as a demonstration of how to utilize Prisma to interact with your database on FiveM._